-Philosophy of Student Financial Aid at Tennessee Tech University
+Philosophy of Student Financial Aid at Tennessee Tech University (Return to Table of Contents)

 The primary purpose of student aid is to provide financial resources to students who would otherwise be unable to pursue post-secondary education.

 To accomplish this stated purpose, the following is an outline of the Philosophy of the TTU Financial Aid Office.